cloudnativelabs/kube-router/Documentation/README.md

     --run-firewall                    Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)
     --run-router                      Enables Pod Networking -- Advertises and learns the routes to Pods via iBGP. (default true)
-    --run-service-proxy               Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)
+    --run-service-proxy               Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true) --nodeport-bindon-all-ip          For service of NodePort type create IPVS service that listens on all IP's of the node. (default false)
 ```

 ### requirements